Everytime We Touch (Cascada song): Chart performance

 "Everytime We Touch" first charted in the United States.
-Nearly five months after its U.S. release, the song debuted on the Billboard Hot 100 at number eighty-six for the week of 17 December 2005.
-The following week, it jumped twenty-four places to number sixty-two.
-After falling to number fifty-six following a continuous rise, the song rose to number forty-nine.
-It continued climbing up the chart for six weeks until for the week of 13 March 2006, when it peaked at number ten.
+Nearly five months after its U.S. release, the song debuted on the Billboard Hot 100 at number 86 for the week dated 17 December 2005.
+The following week, it jumped 24 places to number 62.
+After falling to number 56 following a continuous rise, the song rose to number 49.
+It continued climbing up the chart for six weeks until for the week of 13 March 2006, when it peaked at number 10.
 "Everytime We Touch" fluctuated within the top twenty for nine weeks following its peak on the chart.
-The song exited the Billboard Hot 100 for the week of 22 July 2006 after thirty-one weeks on the chart, becoming their longest-running single there.
+The song exited the Billboard Hot 100 for the week of 22 July 2006 after 31 weeks on the chart.
 The song was certified gold on 3 May 2006 for sales exceeding 500,000 copies and on 2 November 2006 was certified platinum, having sold more than one million copies.
 To date, the song has sold over 2.5 million downloads and 7,000 maxi singles.
-In Sweden, the song debuted on the Singles Top 60 chart at number fifty-seven for the week of 11 May 2006.
+In Sweden, the song debuted on the Singles Top 60 chart at number 57 for the week of 11 May 2006.
 For the week of 7 September 2006, song reached the summit after spending nearly ten weeks within the top five.
-The single spent a total of forty-one weeks on the chart.
+The single spent a total of 41 weeks on the chart.
 "Everytime We Touch" was certified double platinum in Sweden after selling 40,000 digital downloads.